-During the second quarter of 2016, total expenditures on the Ollachea Gold Project were \$1.1 million (2016 first half: \$2.0 million).
-Expenditures at Ollachea during the first half of 2016 are related to maintaining the exploration tunnel, community development, and ongoing environmental and security costs.
+During the third quarter of 2016, expenditures capitalized on the Ollachea Gold Project were \$1.7 million, which are related mainly to community development, environmental costs, as well as the ongoing drilling campaign.

 Ollachea Project, Peru - Exploration

 Over the three and one-half year period following commencement of drilling in October 2008, the Company completed 82,275m of drilling in 211 holes over a strike length of approximately 2km, resulting in the delineation of significant gold mineral resources and reserves at Ollachea.
 There is significant exploration upside at Ollachea, as all zones of known mineralization remain open-ended both along strike and down-dip.